mikelemilia/ped-conformational-analysis/README.md

 inside Menu class.
 Menu class, instead, implements the different choices that can be taken from the inital menù.

-To execute the program from command line, the folder already containg the PED files of interest (.pdb or .ent formats are accepted) can be passed as input as follows.
-If the folder path is not specified, data folder of this project is considered as input folder.
+*python main.py -p \<folder path>*

-Notice that inside the folder containing the data, for each task, a new folder will be created: 'model features' will contain files generated with the first task while 'ped features' files of the second one.
+To execute it from command line, the path to folder already containg PED files of interest (.pdb or .ent formats are accepted) can be passed as input as reported above.
+If it is not specified, 'data' folder of this project is considered as input folder.

-python main.py -p \<folder path>
+Notice that inside the folder containing the data, for each task, a new folder will be created: 'model_features' will contain files generated with the first task while 'ped_features' the ones of the second task.

-Once the user selects the task to be performed, he is asked to insert the PED ID of interest.
+Once the user selects the task to be performed from the menù, he is asked to insert the PED ID of interest.
 Notice that it should be of the form PEDxxxxxx, where x corresponds to a digit.
 Not valid ID will be rejected.
+To undo the selection of the task, it is enough to digit 'Q'.